What to watch in Biden's 1st State of the Union address - NewsBreak

 Mask-wearing will be optional for those attending the address.
 That's thanks to updated mask guidance issued by the Centers for Disease Control and Prevention last week due to a sharp drop in cases, hospitalizations and deaths caused by the omicron strain of the coronavirus.

 All members of Congress were invited to attend.
-Attendance was limited last year and guests were not allowed to allow for social distancing.
+Attendance was limited last year and guests were banned to allow for social distancing.
 Guests also will not be allowed Tuesday.

 COVID-19 tests and social distancing measures will still be required of attendees.

-But at least one lawmaker, Republican Sen. Marco Rubio of Florida, will sit out the speech rather than participate in what he calls COVID “theater.”
-“I’m just not taking any more COVID tests unless I’m sick,” he said Monday.
+At least a half dozen lawmakers, including Reps.
+Jamie Raskin, D-Md., and Rep. Pete Aguilar, D-Calif., both members of the committee investigating last year’s Capitol riot, and Sen. Alex Padilla, D-Calif., were not expected for the speech after they reported positive COVID-19 tests.

-Biden will not wear a mask when he speaks, Psaki said.
-She was less certain about whether he would wear a mask to enter the chamber and walk down the aisle.
+Republican Sen. Marco Rubio of Florida, said he would skip the speech rather than participate in what he called COVID “theater.”
+“I’m just not taking any more COVID tests unless I’m sick,” he said.

 ARE THERE SECURITY CONCERNS?